 • Transactions must contain an expiry height no more than the length of the lookback window.
 This prevents mispriced transactions hanging out in the mempool for too long.

-• The fee-per-action must be a power of ten.
+• The per-action fee must be a power of ten.

-• The fee-per-action must be above the defined fee floor.
+• The per-action fee must be above the defined fee floor.

 Next Steps